fedi-e2ee/public-key-directory-specification/Specification.md

 The first step should be checking the source of the request against a rate-limiting protocol with exponential back-off.

-Rejected or invalid Protocol Messages will increase the counter for that server and for the IP address that sent the request.
+Rejected or invalid Protocol Messages will increase the counter for that client or Fediverse server and for the IP address that sent the request.
 Each value of the counter doubles the amount of time that must pass between subsequent requests, beginning with a configurable parameter (default = 100 milliseconds) for the first failure.

+Public Key Directories **MAY** specify a maximum time between requests from misbehaving instances.
+It is not required to have a maximum penalty time.

 If the request has an entry in the Bad Request table based on server identity or IP address, the timestamp of the last request + the current penalty is compared to the current time.
 If insufficient time has elapsed, the request is dropped,